 The advantage is that videos that appear on users’ timelines start automatically.
-If you manage to capture their attention in the very few seconds, they are likely to stick around even if they had no intention of watching such a video in the first place.
+If you manage to capture their attention in a very few seconds, they are likely to stick around even if they had no intention of watching such a video in the first place.

 And that’s just one option.

-You can repurpose a blog to create videos and infographics based on it.
+You can repurpose a blog to create videos and make infographics based on it.
 Gather a number of blog posts on a certain topic and make a guide.
 Reuse your slideshows and create visuals.
 The possibilities depend solely on your creativity.